Azure/azure-powershell/src/ResourceManager/Network/Commands.Network/help/New-AzExpressRouteCircuitAuthorization.md

 ## SYNTAX

 ```
-New-AzureRmExpressRouteCircuitAuthorization -Name <String> [-DefaultProfile <IAzureContextContainer>]
+New-AzExpressRouteCircuitAuthorization -Name <String> [-DefaultProfile <IAzureContextContainer>]
  [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **New-AzureRmExpressRouteCircuitAuthorization** cmdlet creates a circuit authorization that can be added to an ExpressRoute circuit.
+The **New-AzExpressRouteCircuitAuthorization** cmdlet creates a circuit authorization that can be added to an ExpressRoute circuit.
 ExpressRoute circuits connect your on-premises network to the Microsoft cloud by using a connectivity provider instead of the public Internet.
 The owner of an ExpressRoute circuit can create as many as 10 authorizations for each circuit; these authorizations generate an authorization key that can be used by a virtual network owner to connect a network to the circuit.
 There can only one authorization per virtual network.
-After you create an ExpressRoute circuit you can use **Add-AzureRmExpressRouteCircuitAuthorization** to add an authorization to that circuit.
+After you create an ExpressRoute circuit you can use **Add-AzExpressRouteCircuitAuthorization** to add an authorization to that circuit.
-Alternatively, you can use **New-AzureRmExpressRouteCircuitAuthorization** to create an authorization that can be added to a new circuit at the same time the circuit is created.
+Alternatively, you can use **New-AzExpressRouteCircuitAuthorization** to create an authorization that can be added to a new circuit at the same time the circuit is created.

 ## EXAMPLES

 ### Example 1: Create a new circuit authorization
 ```
-$Authorization = New-AzureRmExpressRouteCircuitAuthorization -Name "ContosoCircuitAuthorization"
+$Authorization = New-AzExpressRouteCircuitAuthorization -Name "ContosoCircuitAuthorization"
 ```

 This command creates a new circuit authorization named ContosoCircuitAuthorization and then stores that object in a variable named $Authorization.
-Saving the object to a variable is important: although **New-AzureRmExpressRouteCircuitAuthorization** can create a circuit authorization it cannot add that authorization to a circuit route.
-Instead, the variable $Authorization is used New-AzureRmExpressRouteCircuit when creating a brand-new ExpressRoute circuit.
+Saving the object to a variable is important: although **New-AzExpressRouteCircuitAuthorization** can create a circuit authorization it cannot add that authorization to a circuit route.
+Instead, the variable $Authorization is used New-AzExpressRouteCircuit when creating a brand-new ExpressRoute circuit.
-For more information, see the documentation for the New-AzureRmExpressRouteCircuit cmdlet.
+For more information, see the documentation for the New-AzExpressRouteCircuit cmdlet.

 ## PARAMETERS